jimmy-ck/paperless-asn-list/README.md

 20250405_161700_Box3_grouped_by_Correspondent_ASN_256-275.csv
 ```

 These lists allow you to identify a document of interest which is known to be in the corresponding box by scrolling through the correspondents list, narrowing down the date and looking up the ASN of your document.
-Since your box should physically be sorted by ASN it is easy to locate the document.
+Since your box should physically be sorted by ASN, it is easy to locate the document.

 #### Example output
 *"↓" are displayed in doc for illustrative purposes only*